joellord/handson-tekton/README.md

       args: ['-c', 'echo Hello $(params.person)']
 ```

-Apply this new task to your cluster with kubectl and then run it again.
+Apply this new Task to your cluster with kubectl and then rerun it.
 You will now be asked for the name of the person to greet.

 You can also specify the parameters directly from the command line by using the -p argument.